Prince1314-patel/Multi-speaker-diarization/README.md

 ---

+## 🧾 Documentation Policy

+Documentation (including this `README.md`) is kept up-to-date with all feature additions or modifications.
+See the `docs/` directory for extended usage and technical details.

+---

-## 📘 Troubleshooting
+## 🧩 Troubleshooting

 | Issue                           | Solution                                                               |
 | ------------------------------- | ---------------------------------------------------------------------- |
 | `pyannote` model download fails | Ensure you’ve authenticated with your Hugging Face token.              |
 | CUDA errors or slow performance | Ensure you have a CUDA-compatible GPU and the correct PyTorch install. |
 | File format not supported       | Convert your file to `.wav` or `.mp3` before processing.               |

----

-## 🧾 Documentation Policy

-Documentation (including this `README.md`) is kept up-to-date with all feature additions or modifications.
-See `docs/` directory for extended usage and technical details.

 ---